 Award winning architect Sir Terry Farrell was commissioned by TV-am to design Breakfast Television Centre.

-Farrell designed the atrium in keeping with the station’s early morning transmission times, portraying the sun’s travels from East to West, country by country, across the globe.
+Farrell designed the atrium in keeping with the station’s early morning transmission times, portraying the sun’s travels from east to west, country by country across the globe.

-The Japanese Pavillion – TV-am’s Green Room where guests are invited before going on to the show – represented the East.
-Moving westwards, the huge staircase (called the wedding cake by some staff), depicts images of the Middle East and is also seen as an island surrounded in blue with boat-like gangways (the stairs) to upper shores.
+The Japanese pavillion - TV-am’s Green Room where guests relax before going on air - represented the east.
+Moving westwards the huge staircase (called the wedding cake by some staff) depicts images of the Middle East and is also seen as an island surrounded in blue with boat-like gangways (the stairs) to upper shores.

 The journey continues through temple like forms and Arcadian landscapes of the Mediterranean and Greece, ending in desert plants, which form the North American West.

 TV-am’s two studios and technical areas led off from the Japanese pavillion.
 Studio A, 3000 square feet, was home to the Good Morning Britain set (designed by Eileen Diss).
 TV-am camera operator Paul Ream (extrashot.co.uk) took these photos of Studio A in 1983.

 Studio B had a smaller version of the GMB set and was also used as the news studio.The offices, open plan, are situated on the first floor.
 The newsroom, above the Japanese Pavillion, seen as the focal point with banks of monitors and computers, linking TV-am to global news agencies.